 Since 1990, Inga has designed and implemented research and strategies for organizations in the private, not-for-profit and public sectors, employing collaborative approaches that rally participants around common objectives.

 With experience in diverse sectors – from the performing arts, festivals, museums and arts services organization to government, international trade promotion organizations, national membership associations and technology companies – clients benefit from an uncommon breadth of experience and expertise.

 Inga provides strategic counsel based on solid research and deep insight; she develops brand, web, communications and marketing strategies that effectively reach target audiences; and she delivers tangible results for clients.

-Inga has a profound record of achievement in the arts and cultural sector spanning from her work in Canadian book publishing during the 1990s to research and strategy projects undertaken for the National Arts Centre, Klondike Institute of Art and Culture, Alianait Arts Festival, Capitol Theatre (Moncton), Storytellers of Canada, Canadian War Museum and many others during the last decade.
+Inga has a profound record of achievement in the arts and cultural sector spanning from her work in Canadian book publishing during the 1990s to research and strategy projects undertaken for the National Arts Centre, Klondike Institute of Art and Culture, Alianait Arts Festival, Capitol Theatre (Moncton), Canadian War Museum and many others during the last decade.

 Beginning in 2011, Inga has been working across Canada to explore the Value of Presenting: A Study of Performing Arts Presentation in Canada commissioned by the Canadian Arts Presenting Association (CAPACOA).
 Through this study, published in 2013, Inga has helped deepen the conversation about the role of the presenter within the performing arts ecosystem, in communities and in society at large.
 She also leveraged evidence from this study in her strategy and marketing practice as well as to shift the conversation on audience development toward audience relevance, and from public engagement in the arts toward public engagement through the arts.

 Inga co-chairs the Digital Innovation Council for the Performing Arts founded in 2015 under the auspices of CAPACOA.
 She co-wrote Digitizing the Performing Arts: An Assessment of Opportunities, Issues and Challenges published in April 2017 with funding from Canadian Heritage.
 As Inga’s practice extends far beyond the performing arts, she has started a broader Digital Innovation Council for Arts & Culture to hold regular conversations among digital practitioners across disciplines.